 Thus far only SEPT9 was approved by FDA as the cfDNA diagnostic marker of colorectal cancer at DNA methylation level.
 We then analyzed the correlation between ADHFE1 and SEPT9 as suggested.
 As shown in newly included Figure S5, the correlation of DNA methylation of these two genes was 0.77.
-As for comparison with CEA, since the CEA is not a routine test for outpatient adenoma clinic, we were unable to obtain data from collaborating hospital or in public database.
+As for the comparison with CEA, since CEA is not a routine test item for outpatient adenoma clinic, we were unable to obtain data from collaborating hospital or in public database.